Natália do Vale

 Natália do Vale (born March 6, 1953) is a Brazilian actress.
 She appeared in leading roles in several television programs, including Olho no Olho, Água Viva and Women in Love.

 Biography

 Vale was born in Floriano, the daughter of Portuguese immigrants who moved to Brazil in search of better financial conditions.
 She had only one brother, named Antonio Ferreira do Vale.
 Her parents and brother are already deceased.

 In the 70s, she moved with his family to São Paulo in search of better living conditions.
 In São Paulo, Natália took the entrance exam and graduated in philosophy from the University of São Paulo.
-To help support the household, she worked as an intern, assisting a geography teacher in a course of pre-university entrance exam.
+To help support the household, she worked as an intern, assisting a geography teacher in the course of pre-university entrance exams.